isa-group/SLA4OAI-ResearchSpecification/operationalServices.md

 The descriptions will explain the semantics and signatures expected in the service, leaving all the implementation details open for implementers of this standard.

-Finally, some samples and a reference implementation is provided to help implementers to comply with **sla0**.
+Finally, some samples and a reference implementation is provided to help implementers to comply with **Basic SLA Managment Service**.

 ## 3. Conventions used